General measurements with limited resources and their application to quantum unambiguous state discrimination: Quantum unambiguous state discrimination as a sequential measurement process

 \subsection{Conclusiveness measurement as the first measurement}

-Let us look first at the symmetric case in which we perform conclusivness measurement first (see Fig.~\ref{fig:USDdecomposed}a) and then perform the outcome measurement.
+Let us first look at the symmetric case in which we perform conclusiveness measurement first (see Fig.~\ref{fig:USDconc}) and then perform the outcome measurement.
 In this case we coarse-grain the measurement $\A=\{A_1,A_2,A_?\}$ by $\B=\{A_?,\id-A_?\}$.
-In this case the unitaries used in the construction of the coupling in Eq.~(\ref{eq:coupling}) and the basis transformation $U_B$ are determined to be
+The unitaries used in the construction of the coupling from Eq.~(\ref{eq:coupling}) and the basis transformation $U_B$ are determined to be

 The pre-measurement state after the coupling transformation is